Updated : 08/09/2015

-The two-year guarantee period starts as soon as your goods are delivered, and you must inform the seller of the fault within two months of discovering it otherwise you may lose your right to the guarantee.
+The two-year guarantee period starts as soon as you receive your goods.
+In some EU countries you must inform the seller of the fault within two months of discovering it otherwise you may lose your right to the guarantee.

-The seller is always liable, and in some EU countries you also have the right to request a remedy from the producer.
+The trader is always liable for remedying the defect and in some EU countries you also have the right to request a remedy from the producer.

 Mirek ordered a laptop, which appeared to work well.
 However, more than a year after buying it, he discovered that it had less memory than it was supposed to have.

-Although this problem had not been obvious to him immediately, and the laptop was still functional, it nonetheless did not conform to what was advertised when he bought it.
-Mirek was therefore able to obtain a refund from the shop.
+Although this problem had not been obvious to him immediately, and the laptop was still functional, it nonetheless did not conform to what was advertised or agreed when he bought it.
+Mirek was therefore able to obtain a partial refund from the shop.

-Shops will often offer you an additional commercial guarantee (also referred to as a warranty), either included in the product price or at an extra cost.
-This can give you better protection but can never replace or reduce the minimum two-year guarantee, which you still have.
+Shops or producers will often offer you an additional commercial guarantee (also referred to as a warranty), either included in the product price or at an extra cost.
+This can give you better protection but can never replace or reduce the minimum two-year guarantee, which you always have.

 Similarly, if a shop sells you a new product more cheaply on a ‘no guarantee' basis, this only means that you don't have any additional protection.
 You always have the right to a two-year guarantee free of charge if the product turns out to be faulty or not as advertised.

 Carla bought a hairdryer with a six-month seller's guarantee.

 When it broke after eight months, she took it back to the shop.
-The shop assistant told her that her guarantee had run out, and that she was not eligible for a refund.
+The shop assistant told her that her guarantee had run out, and that she was not entitled to a refund.

-Carla rightly pointed out that she had a full two-year guarantee under EU consumer protection law, and that the seller's six-month guarantee only offered additional protection.
+Carla rightly pointed out that she had a full two-year guarantee free of charge under EU consumer protection law, and that the seller's six-month guarantee only offered additional services.